 DISCLAIMER: I do NOT own Phineas and Ferb.
 It is owned by Disney, best movie company ever.
-I know this chapter is not great but I think I got the worst diseases ever!: Writer's block.
+I know this chapter is not great but I think I got one of the worst diseases ever!: Writer's block.
 Oh, and Doofenshmirtz was on co-pilot and was thinking about Perry the Platypus and so that was why he didn't back up the children's story.

 "Okay, and Heinz?" wondered Linda.

-"Sorry, Linda, Heinz's doctor won't let him have wine or ANY alcohol," Charlene warned.
+"Sorry, Linda, Heinz's doctor won't let him have wine or any alcohol," Charlene warned.

 "Ugh, no wine, no driver's license," muttered Dr. Doofenshmirtz as he sat back in his seat and crossed his arms.

 "Heinz, your insurance won't let you have a car after you trashed the last one!"
 Charlene scolded her ex-husband.

 Vanessa leaned in next to Ferb to whisper, "He's trashed four cars."
 Ferb looked a bit disturbed but then turned back to his dinner.

 Perry watched as the Doofenshmirtzs interacted with his family.
 How could he have let them do that?
 Dr. Doofenshmirtz was bound to find his secret entrances.
 Once he was sure that Dr. Doofenshmirtz was going to stay at the table, he went about the house and blocked all the entrances.
 As he scanned the map of the house, Perry smiled when he noticed that they were all closed and locked.
 'Man, Doof is so stupid sometimes,' he thought.
 'I mean, he's not really stupid—just—yeah, sometimes really stupid.
 Hopefully he won't be able to find any of the entrances.'